A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 \subsubsection{Capturing Long-Range Dependencies}

-We perform gradient-based attribution \cite{ancona2018towards}, a method for deep model explanation, to analyze the capability of the two-layer BGNN and our four-layer attention architecture in capturing long-range dependencies.
-Specifically, we randomly draw an instance from the WA test set, and the longest distance between two nodes in the underlying bipartite graph is 7 hops.
-On this instance, we backpropagate the prediction results for each variable $x_i$ through the trained model , calculating the L2 norm of the feature gradients of other variables or constraints to measure their influence on $x_i$.
-Fig. \ref{fig:var_to_var_BGNN} and \ref{fig:var_to_var_Ours} illustrate the average influence of variables (i.e., nodes that are 2, 4, 6 hops away) of BGNN and our method, whilst Fig. \ref{fig:var_to_cons_BGNN} and \ref{fig:var_to_cons_Ours} demonstrate the average influence of constraints (nodes that are 1, 3, 5, 7 hops away) of the respective models.
+We perform gradient-based attribution \cite{ancona2018towards} to analyze the capability of the two-layer BGNN and our four-layer attention architecture in capturing long-range dependencies.
+We randomly draw an instance from the WA test set, and the longest distance between two nodes in the underlying bipartite graph is 7 hops.
+We backpropagate each variable prediction $x_i$ and compute the $\ell_2$-norm of feature gradients on other variable or constraint nodes as influence scores.
+Fig. \ref{fig:var_to_var_BGNN} and \ref{fig:var_to_var_Ours} illustrate the average influence of variables (i.e., nodes that are 2, 4, 6 hops away), whilst Fig. \ref{fig:var_to_cons_BGNN} and \ref{fig:var_to_cons_Ours} demonstrate the average influence of constraints (nodes that are 1, 3, 5, 7 hops away) of the respective models.
 It is evident that for BGNN, the influence of nodes decays sharply with distance, and the variables or constraints beyond 3 hops exert negligible impact on BGNN's prediction since the influence almost vanishes.
-Though a two-layer BGNN theoretically propagates information across up to 4 hops, in practice the signal from 4-hop nodes is almost completely suppressed.
+Though the two-layer BGNN theoretically propagates information across up to 4 hops, in practice the signal from 4-hop nodes is almost completely suppressed.
 In contrast, our attention architecture maintains substantial non-zero influence even at the farthest 7 hops, demonstrating its ability to effectively capture long-range dependencies that BGNN fails to exploit.